Program Contributors Hard at Work

-The Pacific Rim
+The Pacific Rim and Southwest Asia

 Since our target audience is mostly non-Christians, our content is different from a typical Christian format station in America.
 While we provide our share of positive, uplifting content, some of our programming also provides an honest look at the dark side of life on Earth.
 Indeed, some program segments may raise questions that a thoughtful truth seeker will ask.
 And other segments, such as the Bible or Christian lifestyle lessons, serve to answer those questions.

 Music is a universal language.
 Probably 80 per cent of the world’s pop tunes are sung in English, and are enjoyed by people everywhere, many who are themselves not proficient in English.
 The English hour features your favorite songs of the 80’s, 90’s, and today.
 International pop charts show that your favorite music is also the favorite of people who are culturally diverse—whether in Nairobi, Sydney, Singapore, or Jakarta.

 The songs are pop, rock, r & b, and occasional hip-hop and country music that crosses over to the pop charts.
 The English Hour generally features music by artists from the U.S., the U.K., Ireland, Australia, and New Zealand.
 But music artists from all over Europe have found their names on or near the top of international pop charts.